 Power boat engine noise needs to comply noise limits and not cause a nuisance.

-Noise limits – Power boat engine noise (on land)
+Noise limits – Power boat engine noise (at premises)

-Noise limits Power boat engine noise (on waterways)
+Noise limits – Power boat engine noise (at jetties and pontoons)

 How to reduce noise